yiil/final-apidocs/beta/api/opentypeextension_post.md

 Here is the response for the first example request.
 The response body includes properties of the new message, and the following for the new extension:
-- The **Id** property with the fully qualified name of `Microsoft.Graph.OpenTypeExtension.Com.Contoso.Referral`.
+- The **id** property with the fully qualified name of `Microsoft.OutlookServices.OpenTypeExtension.Com.Contoso.Referral`.
-- The default property **ExtensionName** specified in the request.
+- The default property **extensionName** specified in the request.
 - The custom data specified in the request stored as 3 custom properties.

 ```http